 They claim that their Carbon Fiber exhibits 540MPA flexural strength.
 This is 6 times stronger and 16 times stiffer than their nylon-based filament such as onyx.

-You could buy a 2KG of carbon fibre PETG at $170 from Amazon.
+You could buy a 2KG of carbon fiber PETG at $170 from Amazon.
 This is a very high-quality 3D printer material but also a great deal for high-quality filament.

 It is lightweight and resistant to corrosion and chemical degradation.
 Carbon fiber exhibits superior dimensional stability due to its strength.
 This helps to reduce the likelihood of it colliding with or shrinking.